robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 </h4>

 1. Open the src\app\todo\todo.component.ts file
-1. In the ngOnInit function after the addForm setup, we need to get a reference to the item input field.
+1. In the ngOnInit function **after the addForm setup**, we need to get a reference to the item input field.
 We can do this by using the get function of the form.

     ```TypeScript
     const itemControl = this.addForm.get('item');